jonahtabb/jonahtabb/README.md

 ### Thanks for stopping by! 😆

-- 🔭 I’m currently working on using the [Notion API] (https://developers.notion.com/) to create some cool React integrations.
+- 🔭 I’m currently working with the [Notion API] (https://developers.notion.com/) to create some cool React integrations.
 - 🧪 I’m currently learning TESTING!!
 Jest, Cypress, React Testing Library...
 - 🌐 I’m looking to collaborate on open source projects.
 - 🥕 Ask me about farming (especially vegetables).
 I have a lot of experience with that too.